arpit7123/K-Parser-JAR/README.md

 Step 1: Download the kparser.zip file from the location mentioned above and extract the contents.

 Step 2: Follow the Usage instructions present in the README file present in the extracted directory.

+The javadocs for the library are available at